nicokurtovic/SIMIO/docs/index.rst

-SIMIO - SIMulatIons to Observations
+SIMIO-continuum - SIMulatIons to Observations
 ===============================

 *SIMIO-continuum* is a collection of codes designed to help you compare your radiative transfer images with existing ALMA observations.
-Please check www.nicokurtovic.com/SIMIO and the Contents section for a detailed description of the package.
+Please check www.nicolaskurtovic.com/simio and the Contents section for a detailed description of the package.
+Although SIMIO-continuum is the official name, this page uses SIMIO-continuum or SIMIO indistinctively.

 .. toctree::
    :maxdepth: 2